fallible-algebra/bevy_typst_textures/README.md

 Packages are supported, but not on web.
 This may change in the future, but for now this does not work.

 The archive unzipping is a bit fragile right now, too.
 Lots of `unwrap`s and assumptions about how different OSs handle zip archives, and some ad-hoc dealing with how they pollute filesystems with metadata.
+Because zipping manually is a pain, I'd suggest either setting up something to create zips of your typst assets folders in a `build.rs` script or as part of a watch command on your project.

 `add_job_with_data` uses serde to serialize the input data type to json before then de-seralizing it to typst's `Dict` type.
 This presents the regular `serde` overhead, mostly.